mallikharjuna160003/SysOpsLabs-SAA03/Lab-11-VPC.md

 ```

-Launch VPC and subnet manaullay use it create ec2 and iam assume role.
+Launch VPC more manaullay use it create ec2 and iam assume role.
 Grab the ami image from the console as it changes based on selected region.

 ```yaml